WGBH-MLA/ams/.gitlab/issue_templates/Bug.md

 ## Further information

-Edit in any later issues or merge requests that are conencted to this issue, for future reference
+Link to tested importer:

+## Sample Files

+Attach files that you used to produce this bug.

 ### Implementation suggestions